ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 #### Spring Data JPA

 When you use the Spring Data framework, it will help you with building your queries and fetching the right data.
-The Spring Data JPA framework uses implementations of the jpa specifications like Hibernate.
+The Spring Data JPA framework uses implementations of the JPA specifications like Hibernate.
 They make it possible to query the database using user friendly interfaces.
 When you want to query the database, instead of writing the entire query yourself, Hibernate will help you.
 There are multiple ways to query the database using Spring Data JPA, but they all need you to extend the repository of the entity you want to query.

 Some basic queries can be written using derived queries.
 An example of this is findById.
 For these methods Spring Data will generate the SQL entirely on its own.
-More information about how derived queries can be defined can be found in the [spring data documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.details){:target="_blank" rel="noopener noreferrer"}.
+More information about how derived queries can be defined can be found in the [Spring Data documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.details){:target="_blank" rel="noopener noreferrer"}.

 If you need to write more advanced queries that can't easily be defined as a derived query, you can define the query yourself using the @Query annotation.
 Inside the @Query annotation you write JPQL or SQL statements.
-JPQL is an SQL like syntax that provides an abstraction layer on top regular SQL.
+JPQL is an SQL-like syntax that provides an abstraction layer on top of regular SQL.
 When JPQL is used, it is possible for Spring Data to help you with handling the data.
 For example paging and sorting can be done by simply adding a parameter.

 If you want to have a bit more control, you can use SQL by setting the native property of the `@Query` annotation to true.